openwallet-foundation/tac/README.md

 # OpenWallet Foundation Technical Advisory Council Website Proposal

-This repository is a proposal for the OpenWallet Foundation's Technical Advisory Council (TAC).
-It contains the governance documentation and other information relevant to the TAC.
+This repository contains the website for the OpenWallet Foundation's Technical Advisory Council (TAC), including governance documentation and other information relevant to the TAC.

+To see a rendered version of these documents, visit: [openwallet-foundation.github.io/tac](https://openwallet-foundation.github.io/tac/).

 This repository uses MkDocs.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org).